kmather73/CarND-Vehicle-Detection/README.md

 ### #2.
 Training the classifier.

 I trained a linear SVM by first building a feature vector for each image in both of the "car" and "non-car" classes.
 Then I randomly shuffle the data into a training set and a testing set with a 80%-20% split.
-The testing accuracy of the classifier was 99.46%, the code for this step is contained in the "SVM" code cell of the IPython notebook.
+The testing accuracy of the classifier was 99.46%.
+The classifier could be improved by training on a lager data set that includes motorcycles and semi-trucks as well as using a combination of classifiers, something like adaboosting the SVM's.
+The code for this step is contained in the "SVM" code cell of the IPython notebook.

 ### Sliding Window Search